priyanshu-1368/Collection-Manipulator/README.md

 # Student Data Organizer

-A CLI-based Python application designed to manage student records, track subject enrollments, and support full CRUD operations with data integrity checks and runtime error handling.
+A command-line tool built with Python that helps manage student information.
+It tracks student records handles enrollments and supports full create, read, update and delete operations.
+The application includes checks to maintain data accuracy and handles errors during runtime.

 ---

 ## Features

-* **Add Student:** Register students with unique IDs, demographics, and a custom list of subjects.
+* **Add Student:** Register students using IDs, record their demographics, and include a custom list of subjects.

-* **Display All Records:** Structured tabular output for viewing all active student profiles.
+* **Display All Records:** Show a table with all active student profiles.

-* **Update Records:** Field-level modification (Name, Age, Grade, DOB, and Subjects) by Student ID.
+* **Update Records:** Modify fields such as Name, Age, Grade, DOB and Subjects for a student, by ID.

-* **Delete Record:** Instant record removal across dictionary and list data structures.
+* **Delete Record:** Remove a student record instantly from both dictionary and list data structures.

-* **Subjects Directory:** Dynamic set aggregation displaying distinct subjects offered across active enrollments.
+* **Subjects Directory:** Show a set that lists all distinct subjects offered in current enrollments.

-* **Fault-Tolerant CLI:** Input validation guards against invalid data types and missing lookup keys.
+* **Fault-Tolerant CLI:** Validate inputs to guard against data types and missing lookup keys.

 ---